 Expenditures were incurred in negotiating the Beetaloo Basin farm-out agreement, as completed on 21 August 2014.
-The Group is planning a 9 well drilling programme with our farm-out partners.
+The Group is planning a 9 well drilling programme with its farm-out partners.
+The details are as follows:

 - Farminees will pay for the full cost of completing the first five wells estimated at A\$64 million, and will fund any cost overruns.
-This work is expected to be completed within the first three years (2014 2016). - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic with a capped expenditure of A\$53 million, any cost overrun funded by each Party in proportion to their working interest.
-This work programme is expected to be undertaken in year 4 (2017).

-• Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each Party in proportion to their working interest.
-This work programme is expected to be undertaken in year 5 (2018).
+This work is expected to be completed within the next two years (2015 2016). - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic with a capped expenditure of A\$53 million, any cost overrun funded by each Party in proportion to their working interest.
+This work programme is expected to be undertaken in year three (2017). - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each Party in proportion to their working interest.
+This work programme is expected to be undertaken in year four (2018).